 There are a few types of aerosols depending on the location.
 We can distinguish:

 A) Urban aerosol, which is dominated by anthropogenic sources.
-The highest concentration takes place during the air pollution episodes especially for the urban areas located in the basin.
+The highest concentration takes place during air pollution episodes, especially in the urban areas located in the basin.
 Highly concentrated particles are blocked by weather conditions and create a thick smog layer.

 B) Marine aerosol, which constitutes one of the most important natural aerosol systems globally (O’Dowd, Leeuw, 2007).
 This type of aerosol is created by the interaction of wind stress at the sea or ocean surface.
 It incurs a bubble-bursting process typically resulting from whitecap generation, where sea-spray particles enslave.
 When the wind is stronger then marine aerosol is denser.
-Moreover, a strong wind can generate spume droplet formations, that are bigger particles.
+Moreover, a strong wind can generate spume droplet formations, which are bigger particles.
 Marine aerosol can exist in marine air masses.

 C) The rural continental aerosol is typical for rural areas with a faint influence of air pollution.
-This type of aerosols has mainly natural origin, although recently is getting more influenced by fresh anthropogenic emissions (mainly regional and long-range transport).
+This type of aerosol has mainly natural origin, although recently is getting more influenced by fresh anthropogenic emissions (mainly regional and long-range transport).
 The natural aerosol sources contain around 30% primary biological material (Hock et al, 2008).

 D) The remote continental aerosol is typical for continental air masses and inland regions.
-The air contains mainly dust, pollens, and organic particles.
-Generally in this type lithometeors prevail due to mostly dry surface, which simplifies raising them by and wind from the ground.
+The air contains mainly dust, pollen, and organic particles.
+Generally in this type lithometeors prevail due to mostly dry surfaces, which simplifies raising them by the wind from the ground.
 The sand particles are to be seen quite often.

 E) The free tropospheric aerosol is to be found in the mid and upper troposphere above the cloud level.
 This type of aerosol can develop in low-temperature conditions

 F) Polar aerosols so-called “Arctic haze”, which was suggested to originate from anthropogenic emissions in northern midlatitudes (Pandis, Pandis, 2016).
 This type of aerosol increases in winter and early spring (February to April) each year (Pandis, Seinfeld, 2016).
 Aside from anthropogenic substances, this aerosol contains sea salt, dust, and organic matter.